nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

         ?
 7 => ExitPolicy,

-        ; NOTE: Properly speaking, there should be a CDDL 'cut' ; here, to indicate that the rules below sould only match ; if one if the previous rules hasn't matched.
+        ; NOTE: Properly speaking, there should be a CDDL 'cut' ; here, to indicate that the rules below should only match ; if one if the previous rules hasn't matched.
         ; Unfortunately, my CDDL tool doesn't seem to support cuts.